aldantas/vim-custom-surround/README.md

     :SurroundSelection <text before> <text after>
  ```

- Or, even better, define a normal and visual mapping for the specified surround strings
+You can make your own normal and visual mappings for the above commands, or just use the function
- using the function `customsurround#map`.
-For example, to map a LaTeX inline math function
+`customsurround#map` to do both for you.
+For example, to map a LaTeX inline math function just do:
- just do:

 ```vim
      call customsurround#map('<Leader>m', '\(', '\)')